How To Care For Your Child's Foreskin

 During the first few years of life, the foreskin is stuck to the head of the penis by a membrane (called the synechia).
 This membrane or connective tissue dissolves naturally – a process that should never be hurried.

 The foreskin can be pulled back when its inside surface separates from the head of the penis, and the foreskin's opening widens.
 This process happens naturally in childhood or during puberty and has usually happened by the age of 18.
-Even if the head of the penis and the foreskin separate naturally in infancy, the foreskin may still not be able to be pulled back because the opening in an infant's foreskin may only be large enough for the passage of wee (urine).
+Even if the head of the penis and the foreskin separate naturally in infancy, the foreskin may still not be able to be pulled back because the opening in a baby's foreskin may only be large enough for the passage of wee (urine).

 When a young boy pulls at his foreskin, he usually pulls it outward.
 This is normal and natural and no cause for concern; he won't hurt himself.